Faro . Algarve . Portugal

 Jury members cannot judge their own school competitors.

-1. Registration should be made online via the website until 16th February 2019.
+1. Registration should be made online via the website from 1st of January until 15th February 2023.

 2. Registration will only be considered complete if it has the following elements: